 The Bachelor's degree programmes are designed to be completed within four academic years.
 Unfortunately, data summarising the number of admitted students, dropout rates, and the number of graduations were not submitted for both programmes.
 In order to better assess the outcome of the programmes, the experts ask the Department of Biology to submit the KPI for both Bachelor's programmes together with its statement on the draft report.
 However, during the audit, the Biotechnology students complain that their workload, especially in the last two semesters, is quite high, which leads to a prolongation of the studies, as most students are not able to finish within eight but nine semesters.
-For this reason, it would be necessary to verify the students' total workload in the last two semesters and it might be useful to split the last semester into two parts.
-In the first part, students still attend some courses and in the second, they can concentrate on the graduation project.
+For this reason, it would be necessary to verify the students' total workload in the last two semesters still attend some courses and in the second, they can concentrate on the graduation project.
 Currently, students have to conduct their graduation project parallel to attending classes, which is not advisable.